mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/native-app/index.md

 1. Check Redis directly by running `dcos task`, copying the Mesos ID returned for the Redis service, then opening a secure shell ([SSH])(/1.13/administering-clusters/sshcluster/) on the node where the Redis service is running.

-    For example, if the `dcos task` output displays  `dedbb786-feb7-47f2-ae69-27bf86ba53fb-S0` for the Redis task `Mesos ID` column, you can connect to the node using the
+    For example, if the `dcos task` output displays  `dedbb786-feb7-47f2-ae69-27bf86ba53fb-S0` for the Redis task `Mesos ID` column, you can connect to the node using:

+    ```bash
-    `dcos node ssh --master-proxy --mesos-id=dedbb786-feb7-47f2-ae69-27bf86ba53fb-S0` command, then so the following:
+    dcos node ssh --master-proxy --mesos-id=dedbb786-feb7-47f2-ae69-27bf86ba53fb-S0
+    ```

+    After connecting to the agent node, do the following:
     - List the Docker containers for the agent using `docker ps`.

     - Copy the ContainerID for the Redis task from the output for the `docker ps` command.

-    - Create a `bash` session in the Docker container using the ContainerID from the previous and running `sudo docker exec -i -t CONTAINER_ID  /bin/bash`.
+    - Create a `bash` session in the Docker container using the ContainerID from the previous command:

+    ```bash
+    sudo docker exec -i -t CONTAINER_ID  /bin/bash
+    ```

     - Start the Redis CLI by running `redis-cli` in the bash shell.

     - Check for the key value you added by running the `get <newkey>` command.

 # Next steps